Wireless internet network services

 For detailed information and instructions about connecting to the service:

-Alternatively drop by the Information Common Helpdesk during their normal opening hours:
+Alternatively drop by the Student IT Hub during their normal opening hours:

 Kate Edger Information Commons